 The flowers in the meadow had been suppressed by an overgrowth of grasses and other vigorous herbage.
 Their fabulous profusion this summer, despite the long wet spring favouring grass growth, has been promoted by employing contractors to cut-and-remove all top-growth over the last two winters, opening up gaps for germination and reducing fertility.
 This has been funded by grants from the South Downs National Park in 2016-7, and from Sompting Big Local in 2017-8.

-To sustain and keep improving the floral diversity into the future, we need help from volunteers with traditional scything skills, to cut it in late summer each year, and, volunteers to come and turn and make the hay that the scythers cut.
+To sustain and keep improving the floral diversity into the future, we need help from volunteers.
+Some to help with litter-picking to protect the site's natural beauty and wildlife.
+Some to help with managing the plantlife.
+You might even have traditional scything skills, to help cut it in late summer each year, or you could come and turn and make the hay that the scythers cut.

 Please contact 'Sompting Community in the Countryside' either via the Sompting Estate website Contact page, or via Sompting Parish Council's conservation officer Leighton Clay.